is-project-4th-year/PhishNet/README.md

 ##  The Problem

 > Phishing accounted for **36% of all data breaches** in 2023 *(Verizon DBIR, 2023)*.
-Yet most detection tools are built for enterprises — expensive, complex, and inaccessible to everyday users.
+Yet most detection tools are built for enterprises are expensive, complex, and inaccessible to everyday users.

 | Gap in Existing Tools | How PhishNet Solves It |
 |---|---|